bhargavvarmasagi/GDP-Team04/README.md

 Seed Data Structuring for Schema Alignment :- (11/01/2024) <br>
 Designed and structured initial seed data sets to align with our grocery delivery app schema, covering essential areas like product listings, user accounts, and orders to facilitate robust testing and validation. <br>

-Created tables for Stores, Products, and Customers in an SQL dump file:- (11/01/2024) I created Stores, Products, and Customers tables using sql queries in the SQL dump file.
+Created tables for Stores, Products, and Customers in an SQL dump file:- (11/01/2024)<br>
+I created Stores, Products, and Customers tables using sql queries in the SQL dump file.
 The Stores table includes StoreId, StoreName, Location, and ContactInfo.
 The Products table contains ProductId, ProductName, Category, Price, Description, and StockQuantity.
-The Customers table includes CustomerId, FirstName, LastName, Email, PhoneNumber, PasswordHash, and Address.
+The Customers table includes CustomerId, FirstName, LastName, Email, PhoneNumber, PasswordHash, and Address.<br>

+Inserted data into stores,products and customers tables:- (11/01/2024)<br>
+Added initial data to the stores, products, and customers tables using SQL insert queries.
+Each table has been populated with sample records according to schema specifications.
+This seed data will facilitate preliminary testing and verification of database interactions in the application.<br>